Can I go for just part of the trip?

 What do I need to bring?

 You only need to bring personal camping items.
 Leave the rest to us.
 When you register we will email you with a list of suggested supplies.
 A limited number of free boats will be provided, so sign up soon if you need one.
-If you need to rent a boat, visit Headwaters Outfitters or Asheville Outdoor Center for great deals.
+If you need to rent a boat, visit Headwaters Outfitters, Asheville Outdoor Center, or Asheville Adventure Rental for great deals.
 Also, bring standard camping gear including a tent, sleeping pad and bag, and personal items.
 Camp gear is limited to 40 pounds and two bags per person.
 Your boat should be of a size and weight that you and another person can carry it.
 A gear list with mandatory and suggested items will be provided.
 Borrow gear from a friend or rent anything you’re a missing from REI in Asheville.

 Where do we camp?